(888) 552-6760 SCHEDULE AN APPOINTMENT

 What is immunotherapy?

-The concept of immunotherapy isn’t new.
+The what-is-precision-medicine isn’t new.
 In the 1890s, a physician named William Coley began exploring ways to use viruses to jumpstart the immune system to fight cancer.
 While his methods then were crude, he set the groundwork for much of the cancer immunotherapy research and treatments of today.
 Cancer cells are the body’s own cells that have mutated and are growing out of control.
 Because the cells are native to the host, the immune system may not recognize them as harmful.
 Immunotherapy is a type of precision cancer treatment designed to do some or all of the following:

 • Activate or energize dormant or exhausted T-cells